amenon83/legendary-eureka/nnunet_documentation.md

 ## Installation

 > **Note:** nnUNet is already installed.
-This section is for reinstallation if issues arise.
-Users can skip this section if they don't need it.
+This section is for troubleshooting if issues arise.
+You can skip this section if you don't need it.

 ### Setup Process